Rockies vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- Over the past 10 games, the Rockies have been favored just once and lost that contest.
+- Over the past 10 games, the Rockies have been favored twice and lost both.

-- The Rockies and their opponents have combined to hit the over four times in their last 10 games with a total.

-- In their last two games with a spread, the Rockies covered the spread each time.
+- In their last 10 games with a total, the Rockies and their opponents are 4-6-0 when it comes to hitting the over.

 Rockies Betting Records & Stats

-- The Rockies have been favored on the moneyline 11 total times this season.
-They've gone 3-8 in those games.
+- The Rockies are 3-9 in games they were favored on the moneyline (winning 25% of those games).

-- Colorado has a 3-8 record (winning just 27.3% of its games) when playing as moneyline favorites of -115 or shorter.
+- Colorado has gone 3-10 when it has played as moneyline favorites with odds of -110 or shorter (23.1% winning percentage).

-- Based on this game's moneyline, the Rockies have an implied win probability of 53.5%.
+- The implied moneyline probablility for this matchup gives the Rockies a 52.4% chance to win.

-- Colorado has played in 102 games with a set over/under, and have combined with its opponents to go over the total 43 times (43-59-0).
+- Colorado has combined with opponents to go over the total 44 times this season for a 44-59-0 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!